yfann/TechGuidence/docker/docker-file.md

 + docker when using add with more than one source file, the destination must be a directory and end with a /
     - source下可能有多个匹配的文件

+## tips writting Dockerfile
++ Use one ENTRYPOINT per Dockerfile.
+The ENTRYPOINT or CMD tells Docker what process starts inside the running container, so there should be only one running process; containers are all about process isolation.

++ To cut down on the container layers, developers should combine similar commands into one using & & and \.
+Each new command in the Dockerfile adds a layer to the Docker container image, thus increasing its storage.

++ Use the caching system to improve the containers’ build times.
+If there is no change to a layer, it should be at the top of the Dockerfile.
+Caching is part of the reason that the order of statements is essential.
+Add files that are least likely to change first and the ones most likely to change last.

++ Use multistage builds to reduce the size of the final image drastically.

++ Do not install unnecessary tools or packages.
+Doing this will reduce the containers’ attack surface and size, reducing network transfer times from the registry to the hosts running the containers.

 ## ref
 + [Dockerfile reference](https://docs.docker.com/engine/reference/builder/)